 Photographed here in the White House in 1981, President Ronald Regan and his wife Nancy perfectly epitomised the look with their fancy living room design.
 From the bright red carpet and bold matching chintz to the mahogany furniture set and old cradle phone, this sitting room is pure retro perfection.

 Corner bathtubs were all the rage in the 80s.
-Add in a whirlpool function or Jacuzzi bubbles and you were living in high-end luxury with your own spa-style space – particularly when surrounded by retro shades of beige and brown.
+Add in a whirlpool function or Jacuzzi bubbles and you were living in high-end luxury with your own spa-style space – particularly when surrounded by pink marble, swathes of material and shiny gold fittings.

 Wallpaper trends in the 80s were all about the decorative border, which added yet another layer to the era's typically busy schemes.
 Plus what a genius way of covering up any wallpaper mistakes.

 Don't banish this old-fashioned embellishment away in a time capsule just yet.
-Wallpaper borders are back in a big way, with brands such as Studio Atkinson and Woodchip & Magnolia reimagining these 80s staples.
+Wallpaper borders are back in a big way, with brands reimagining these 80s staples for the modern decorator.

 Memphis Design was a postmodernist movement that started in 1981 in Milan, Italy, spearheaded by a collective of designers.
 The bold decorative style was colourful, vibrant and angular, emphasising bold patterns, abstract designs and geometric shapes.